neolution-ch/neolution-pedalo/README.md

 ### 5. Enhance the styling

-Make the tables nicer and switch colors for each row.
-Align numbers on the right.
+- Make the tables nicer and switch background colors for each row (alternate between light gray and white for example).
+- Align numbers on the right.
 Read more about [CSS](https://www.w3schools.com/Css/) and [fiddle online](https://jsfiddle.net/vintharas/ybt6k2dw/) style changing.
+- Choose some nicer and consistent colors for buttons

+### 6. Make the website work on mobile devices using responsiveness

+If you open the website in the browser and make the window smaller, you can see how it would look on a mobile device.
+All major browser have a mobile device simulation option that could be useful, like Chromes [Device Mode](https://developer.chrome.com/docs/devtools/device-mode/).

+The tables and forms are not well suited to mobile devices.
+The application is using Bootstrap as the main UI framework.
+Bootstrap already has a lot of support and utilities to make it responsive (mobile friendly).
+Please prepare by first reading about bootstrap's grid system and how you can use this to create mobile friendly layouts.
+[Bootstrap Grid system](https://getbootstrap.com/docs/3.4/css/#grid)

+- Find a good solution for the Dashboard to show elements mobile friendly
+- All pages using tables should only scroll the table sideways, not the navigation
+  - You can refer to responsive tables section in the bootstrap documentation
+- Adjust font sizes to match the screen size
+- Make sure the text is readably and breaks in the right places when Pedalo or Customer names are very long

-### 6. Create PDF as receipt
+### 7. Create PDF as receipt

 Once you have completed the boooking, create a PDF with the booking details using [QuestPDF](https://www.questpdf.com/).
 The library is alread integrated into the project and you find an example in the Pedaloes list.

-### 7. Send an email receipt
+### 8. Send an email receipt

 Once you have completed the booking, send a confirmation email.

-### 8. Selenium Tests
+### 9. Selenium Tests

 In the `PedaloWebApp.FunctionalTests` we have included a [selenium test](https://www.selenium.dev/documentation/webdriver/).
 Build a test that books a pedalo.